 - Will the candidates need to perform any kind of assessment?

-Your Hiring Manager’s answers are the perfect starting point to crafting your own interview timeline.
+Hiring manager’s answers are the perfect starting point to crafting your own interview timeline.

 Step 2: Build your ideal timeline